GPII/common-terms-registry/express/api/ctr.md

                         "termLabel": "org.gnome.settings-daemon.plugins.sound.active",
                         "status": "active",
                         "source": "gnome"
-                        "lastUpdated": "Wed Apr 09 2014 13:30:00 GMT+0200 (CEST)"
+                        "updated": "Wed Apr 09 2014 13:30:00 GMT+0200 (CEST)"
                     }
             ],
             "retrievedAt": "Thu Apr 10 2014 13:38:59 GMT+0200 (CEST)"
         }
         ```

-## GET /api/transforms/{?lastUpdated,offset,limit}
+## GET /api/transforms/{?updated,offset,limit}
 The list of transforms.
 Equivalent to using /api/records with the query parameter `recordType=transform`.
 Supports the same query parameters as /api/records except for `recordType`.

 + Parameters
     + status (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.
-    + lastUpdated (optional, string) ...
+    + updated (optional, string) ...
 Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only records updated at or after this time are returned.
     + offset (optional, string) ...
 The number of records to skip in the list of results.
 Used for pagination.
     + limit (optional, string) ...
 The number of records to return.
 Used for pagination.

-## GET /api/translations/{?lastUpdated,offset,limit}
+## GET /api/translations/{?updated,offset,limit}
 The list of translations.
 Equivalent to using /api/records with the query parameter `recordType=translation`.
 Supports the same query parameters as /api/records except for `recordType`.

 + Parameters
     + status (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.
-    + lastUpdated (optional, string) ...
+    + updated (optional, string) ...
 Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only records updated at or after this time are returned.
     + offset (optional, string) ...
 The number of records to skip in the list of results.
 Used for pagination.
     + limit (optional, string) ...
 The number of records to return.
 Used for pagination.

-## GET /api/operators/{?lastUpdated,offset,limit}
+## GET /api/operators/{?updated,offset,limit}
 The list of operators.
 Equivalent to using /api/records with the query parameter `recordType=operator`.
 Supports the same query parameters as /api/records except for `recordType`.

 + Parameters
     + status (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.
-    + lastUpdated (optional, string) ...
+    + updated (optional, string) ...
 Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only records updated at or after this time are returned.
     + offset (optional, string) ...
 The number of records to skip in the list of results.
 Used for pagination.
     + limit (optional, string) ...
 The number of records to return.
 Used for pagination.